 As the cool fronts dissipate, the water temperature down here in the Florida Keys begins to rise and the east winds blow.
 When this happens we all have one thing on our mind, MAHI fishing.
-In case you aren’t familiar with Mahi they are a beautiful fish that range in color, some blue and white, others green, yellow and blue depending on their mood.
+In case you aren’t familiar with Mahi they are beautiful fish that range in color, some blue and white, others green, yellow and blue depending on their mood.
 To complement their many colors they also have many names!
 Mahi Mahi is actually the Hawaiian name for this fish translating from the Polynesian word for strong.
 The Spanish name for this fish is Dorado meaning golden.
 In English, the common name used is Dolphin fish, but we often refer to this fish as Mahi in order to avoid confusion with the Dolphin which is a mammal and not a fish.
 Whatever you decide to call them, most agree, they are fun to catch and delicious to eat!
 In order for a Mahi to be legal for harvest, it must measure 20” to the fork of the tail.
-Each angler is allowed to keep 10 but no more than 60 per vessel per day.
+Each angler is allowed to keep 10 but no more than 60 per vessel per day at the time of writing this article.

 Mahi are voracious eaters that can eat up to 20% of their body weight in one single day!
 They reproduce as frequently as 180 times a year starting at an early age of 3-4 months.
 They are one of the fastest growing fish in the ocean growing as much as 2.5 inches in a single week and gaining 3 pounds of body weight per month.
 Because of these factors, Mahi are able to survive tremendous pressure on their species as a food source.
 Mahi truly live fast and die young as roughly 85% of Mahi do not live past their first year.
 Besides being a popular fish for humans to consume, Mahi are an important part of the oceans food chain.
 Sharks, Billfish and other large predators hunt Mahi frequently.
 Mahi being predators themselves, absolutely love to chase and eat flying fish.
 When flying fish take to the air in a desperate attempt to flee the jaws of a hungry Mahi there is often a bird nearby ready to swoop down and grab the flying fish out of the sky for a tasty treat.